lebogan/netblog/README.md

 ## Requirements
 The sqlite3 binary and sqlite3-dev(el) library are needed by the maintenance function for backups, restores, and integrity checks.
-Make sure they are installed for your distribution.
+Make sure they are installed for your distribution and are a current version.
 There are additional requirements for distros other than Fedora - which this was developed on.

 ## Installation